TraceMachina/nativelink/CONTRIBUTING.md

 NativeLink has a somewhat specific contribution process to ensure consistent quality across all commits.
-If anything in the following guide is unclear to you please raise an issue so that we can clarify this document.
+If anything in the following guide is unclear to you please raise an issue to help clarify this document.

 1. In your [GitHub settings](https://github.com/settings/keys), set up distinct authentication and signing keys.
 For further information see: